aiidateam/aiida-core/docs/source/howto/codes.rst

             # Preparation of input files and instructions for engine
             return calcinfo

-We will now indicate how to deal with each of them separatedly.
+We will now show how each of these can be implemented.

 Defining the specifications
 ---------------------------

 As the comment in the code above indicates, the first method (|define|) is where one specifies the different inputs that the user of the |CalcJob| will have to provide in order to run the code, as well as the outputs that will be produced (exit codes are discussed in the respective section).
-This is done through the |spec| object, which, as can be seen, is passed as an input to the method.
+This is done through the |spec| object, which, as can be seen, is passed as an argument to the method.
 For the code that adds up two numbers, we will need to define those numbers as inputs (lets call them ``x`` and ``y`` to label them) and the result as an output (``sum``).

 .. code-block:: python